-Prevention, Advocacy, Training and Healing (PATH) educates the campus community and promotes active bystander intervention through a public health approach, while supporting and empowering survivors of interpersonal violence to remain academically and personally successful.
+The mission of P.A.T.H. is to educate the campus community and promote active bystander intervention using a public health approach, while supporting and empowering survivors of interpersonal violence to remain academically and personally successful.

 Seeking emotional support can be very helpful in the healing process.
-The following offices will help you understand process, work through what happened, and/or provide information about your options.
+The following resources can help you process your emotions, work through what happened, and provide information about your options.

-Provides consulation, emotional support, advocacy for accommodations, reporting options, and connection to both legal and medical services.
+Provides consulation, emotional support, advocacy for accommodations, reporting options, and connection to campus and community resources.

 220 West 4th Avenue - (509) 925 - 9384

 Provides 24-hour confidential advocacy along with support groups and legal and medical assistance.
 Can also connect you to counseling through Comprehensive Healthcare.

 Black Hall 225 or Virtual - CWU Campus - (509) 963 - 1391